-For a realistic denoising evaluation we need a realistic model for the camera noise.
-To find this model, we first measure the real camera noise in the raw domain.
+To measure camera noise in the raw images we take a series of exposures and calculate the noise variance using the photon transfer method [26].
 While this measurement can be performed with any camera, we use the ARRI Alexa camera, as it delivers uncompressed raw data in 16 bit precision.
 Since the data is uncompressed, we can expect unaltered measurement results.
-Furthermore, the individual camera processing steps are known for this camera [19].
+Furthermore, the individual camera processing steps are known for this camera [27].
 Our method can equivalently be used for other cameras.